These Lessons introduce you to pronunciation systems in world languages. They build on the IPA lessons.

 When one sound is found in one context and another in a different context, the two sounds are in complementary distribution.
 For instance, English speakers pronounce plural /s/ as voiceless [s] after voiceless consonants but voiced [z] after vowels or voiced consonants: [bʊks] versus ['fownijmz] or [dejz].
 Sounds in complementary distribution are also non-contrastive, since they are not heard as two distinct sounds but as variants of the same sound.
 Like free variants, they are allophones of the same phoneme.

-1) Make sure your IPA reading skills are up to the task.
+1) Let's check that your IPA reading skills are up to the task!
 Give the standard English spelling of every word I transcribed in IPA above.

-2) Hawaiian speakers may pronounce "w" in Hawai`i, wikiwiki or wahine like "v" or "w".
+2) Hawaiian speakers may pronounce "w" in "Hawaiʻi" like "v" or like "w".
+Either way.
 Is this an example of contrastive sounds, complementary distribution or free variation?
 Explain your answer.

 3) French speakers pronounce "c" like an "s" before /i/ and /e/ but like a "k" before /y/, /a/, /o/ and /u/.
 Is this an example of free variation, complementary distribution or contrastive sounds?
 Explain.